 If you like to decorate on a budget, then be sure to buy your supplies on sale!
 I will show you all the different fall florals used to make this wreath.
 But, you can change things up, creating many different wreath designs.
 This tutorial will help you with the basic steps in making a wreath.

 Start with a basic grapevine wreath.
-Choose a wreath that is slightly smaller than what you want your finished wreath size to be.
-You want your florals to extend past the outline of the grapevine wreath to create an airy and natural look.
+Choose a one that is slightly smaller than what you want your finished size to be.
+You want your florals to extend past the outline of the grapevine to create an airy and natural look.

 In most craft stores, you have fall picks, and fall floral stems.
 Floral stems are much longer, and usually look more natural than picks.
 Floral stems are the foundation of this wreath.
 Four stems will cover the entire wreath.